rxi-prakharvrm/thespicymeal/README.md

 ## 🚀 Live Demo
 Check out the live website here: [thespicymeal.vercel.app](https://thespicymeal.vercel.app)

+## ⚠️ CORS Policy
+Due to the use of live APIs, you may encounter CORS policy issues when accessing the website.
+To resolve this, please install the CORS Chrome extension.
+Once installed, everything should work smoothly.

 ## 🎯 Purpose
 **The Spicy Meal** was created as a project-based learning endeavor to master React.js.
 By building this online food ordering website, I explored various concepts and functionalities of React.js, gaining practical experience in web development.